Qubic-Qulang/qulang-app/proposal/README.md

 - Testing phases will be clearly announced on community channels, inviting structured and open-ended feedback.

 **3. AI Model Provisioning**
-- AI developers are invited to list and provide their models on Qulang’s marketplace, enriching the platform’s diversity, innovation, and value.
+- AI developers are invited to list and provide their models on Qulang's marketplace, enriching the platform's diversity, innovation, and value.

 - Providers receive immediate visibility and fair monetization opportunities through transparent tokenized payments.